Major module of Jaish-e-Mohammad neutralised by security forces

 "We collected the digital evidence and strengthened the intelligence grid after the attack.

-We focussed on the suspects already on our radar.
+We focused on the suspects already on our radar.
 We picked them up, questioned them and during questioning, one of them confessed and gave us further details about the group," he said.

 Giving details of the attack, the SSP said the three came to Chanapora on a motorcycle, but left it some distance away from the police post.